anqur/anqur.github.io/post/20250304-fp-early-return/index.md

 But I kinda think a pass of monadic translation is entirely unnecessary now.
 And it should take many days on it.
 Forget about it.

+One just needs to design a language where the control flow could be trivial for the translation into monads, for reasoning purposes.